threefoldfoundation/www_threefold_io/content/page/home/stats/index.md

 link2: https://threefold.io/info/threefold#/threefold__farming_hardware_overview?id=plug-amp-farm-3nodes
 ---

-The ThreeFold Grid is formed by a global network of independent Farmers – people  <br />
-and organizations who expand the Internet capacity to where it is needed the most.
+The ThreeFold Grid is formed by a global network of independent Farmers – people and organizations who expand the Internet capacity to where it is needed the most.